Tablets: 0.5 mg, 1 mg, 2 mg

 Do not drive a car or operate machinery until you know how this medication affects you because you may notice that you feel tired or dizzy.

-Benzodiazepines, such as lorazepam, are often used for short periods of time only.
+Benzodiazepines, such as clonazepam, are often used for short periods of time only.
 They may produce emotional and/or physical dependence (addiction) even when used as recommended.
 Only your healthcare provider can determine the length of treatment that is right for you.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions.
 It is important to discuss this with your doctor and caregivers.